fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-02-07-webdev-bootcamp-w4.md

  - freeCodeCamp
 ---

 I finished week 4 of the six-week Web Development Bootcamp.
 Week 4 was about CSS selectors, responsive design and web accessibility.
+For our guest session, we had Parham Doustdar come and speak to us about how we can make the internet more inclusive.

 {% capture notice-text %}
 **Read more about the Bootcamp here:**